Bipon-Roy/e-shop-client/README.md

 # Brand Shop(eShop)

 The Brand Shop project is about selling electronic products like phone,laptop,headphones and smartwatches.
-It's built with React (including React Router) Tailwind, Node, MongoDb and Firebase Authentication.

 -   Live_Link: https://eshop-31def.web.app/